-- The inbuilt suggested order function online will assist you to order appropriately.
+- The inbuilt monthly suggested order function online will assist you to order appropriately.

 - Do not overstock; aim to maintain air circulation in the vaccine fridge.

 - You will receive a confirmation email after your order is accepted and updates on how it is tracking.

-Allow a minimum of 3 business days (5 days in April/May) for processing and delivery of your vaccine order.
+Allow a minimum of 3 business days (5 to 7 days during influenza vaccine season) for processing and delivery of your vaccine order.
 Note there are no deliveries to country areas on Mondays.

 It is the immunisation provider's responsibility to ensure that vaccines are stored appropriately when they are delivered.

 Vaccines must be received by practice staff who are educated in cold chain management.

-- Check that the vaccine consignment matches the delivery invoice.
-Email Onelink as soon as possible if there is a discrepancy.
+- Check that the vaccine consignment matches the delivery invoice and the delivery is not damaged. as soon as possible if there is a discrepancy or you have concerns.